How Much Is Pest Control in Minneapolis? (2026)

 Norway rats are also present, especially in denser urban areas near restaurants, dumpsters, and along the Mississippi River corridor.
 Rat activity in Minneapolis is less severe than in cities like Chicago, but it is a growing concern in the urban core.

 Removal costs $200 to $600 depending on severity.
 Effective treatment combines trapping, exclusion (sealing entry points with steel mesh, caulk, and metal flashing), and sanitation.
 Exclusion work alone can cost $500 to $1,500 for a full home but provides the most lasting protection.
 See our rodent exterminator cost guide for more detail.
+For Minneapolis-specific entry points, winter prevention strategies, and neighborhood risk levels, see our Minneapolis mouse invasion guide.

 Carpenter ants ($250 to $500)